Thyssenkrupp ends talks with UK's Liberty on steel unit sale

-FRANKFURT (Reuters) - German conglomerate Thyssenkrupp said on Wednesday it had ended talks to sell its steel division to Britain’s Liberty Steel, citing differences over value and structure in a potential deal.
+FRANKFURT (Reuters) - German conglomerate Thyssenkrupp ended talks to sell its steel division to Britain’s Liberty Steel due to differences over value, the latest setback in efforts to consolidate the European sector.

-Liberty Steel, which is led by commodities tycoon Sanjeev Gupta, last month submitted a firmed-up nonbinding bid for Thyssenkrupp’s steel division, the continent’s No. 2, which sources said included commitments to protect jobs and sites.
+Liberty Steel, led by commodities tycoon Sanjeev Gupta, last month submitted a firmed-up non-binding bid for Thyssenkrupp’s steel unit, Europe’s second biggest in terms of sales, which sources said included commitments to protect jobs and sites.

 “We regret this step because we perceived Liberty Steel as a serious partner in the process,” Thyssenkrupp Chief Financial Officer Klaus Keysberg said in a statement.